Beebeeoii/lominus/README.md

 Standalone programs for Windows, macOS and Linux are available.
 Download the program from [releases](https://github.com/beebeeoii/lominus/releases).

+**Note**: As the executables are unsigned, antivirus softwares may flag it as a malware/virus falsely.

 ### Windows <a name="getting-started-installation-windows">

-Windows Defender might prompt that `lominus.exe` is a malware/virus (especially if you downloaded it using Microsoft Edge).
-Please try to use another browser.
-If the issue persists, please create an [issue](https://github.com/beebeeoii/lominus/issues).
+If you are using Windows Defender, it may prompt that `lominus.exe` is a malware/virus.
+You may need to make an exception for it.

 This occurs because the app is unsigned.
 Signing it requires a valid certificate which is payable.